[awm-kah] ; /äm, kə /

 2. A sustainable agricultural model based on principles and methods focused on preserving genetic diversity, illuminating the dangers posed by industrial agriculture, and providing sustainable solutions.

 synonyms: agro-independence, bio-revolution (not really, but maybe someday)

 Amkha Seed is an independently owned and operated seed company located in Westminster, Colorado.
-We're breeders and growers intent on creating awareness and promoting a different way to think about agriculture and sustainability.
-We like to think of ourselves as seed renegades.
-We respect and diligently abide by all the laws, regulations, and proven methods, yet distance ourselves from many of the industries dated and limiting norms.
+We're horticulturalists and growers obsessed with crop improvement and genetic preservation.
+By developing new low-input varieties, encouraging agricultural awareness, and promoting sustainable methods we hope to make a difference.
+We like to think of ourselves as mavericks.
+While we exceed industry standards, diligently adhere to restrictions and regulations, and embrace traditional proven methods, we've distanced ourselves from many of the industry’s dated and limiting norms.
 We specialize in underutilized and underappreciated food and utility crops originating from all over the world, or forgotten domestically.
-We also offer a wide range of open-pollinated and heirloom varieties specifically selected for their value in terms of adaptability, pest resistance, overall utility, yield, as well as various other desirable traits.
+We also offer a wide range of open-pollinated and heirloom varieties specifically selected for their value in terms of adaptability, pest resistance, overall utility, yield, as well as other desirable and sustainable traits.

-We're currently breeding five different important crop species, as well as propagating root-stock and tubers (available 2018) for many worthy, yet underappreciated species.
+Our crop research and breeding program is developing new varieties for several important crop species.
 We aim to develop a number of unrestricted varieties requiring little to no inputs suitable for sustainable systems.
 In addition, we offer various OSSI pledged varieties released by other breeders that are not always available via traditional channels.
-But we're realists.
-And realistically, for any new variety to make any real impact, it must also be something consumers want.
-So we select some varieties for desirable more marketable traits as well.
+We're also adapting and propagating root-stock and tubers for many worthy, yet underappreciated species.
+Though our focus is on selecting for sustainable/low-input traits, we're also working to incorporate many interesting, unique, and more marketable traits.